GetCubed/javascript-projects/index.md

 # Welcome.
-This blog is about getting back to basics. :smile:
+This blog is about getting back to basics. :nerd_face:

 Enjoy this showcase series of Javascript based projects using just HTML, CSS, and Javascript.
 No **libraries**, no **frameworks**, and no **boilerplates**.